userstyles-world/userstyles.world/docs/privacy.md

 1.2.3.4 - - [06/Jun/2021:23:06:13 +0000] "GET / HTTP/1.1" 200 5217 "-" "Mozilla/5.0 ..."
 ```

-This information is necessary for maintaining the security and operation of
+This information is necessary for maintaining the security and operation of our
-our Site, and for our internal analytic and reporting purposes.
+Site, and for our internal analytics and reporting purposes.

 ## Do we use cookies?